-Difference in Hulls available
+Difference in Hulls available | Hi all

 Was wondering if anyone could comment regarding the various options available re builders of 125s and what the differences are in their hull shapes etc. I understand that hulls from "Mad Cow" moulds are quite numerous and desireable, but apart from them being sailed by a very good sailor to win numerous titles I am unsure as to why they would be faster than any other hull/builders product.Also interested in comments regarding other builders ie YMS in SA and whoever is building the QLD boats that seem to be winning alot in the past few years...

-When GRP construction was permitted there was considerable development work to make the right decisions.
+Re: Difference in Hulls available | When GRP construction was permitted there was considerable development work to make the right decisions.
 It was recognised that certain changes would be needed but it was necessary to keep the timber boats competitive and performance identical as near as practical.
 Only female moulded boats were envisaged.
 Little was known about the foam panel on a male jig system.

 The high cost of the female mould is relevant and the opportunity was taken by the National body to put an end to the perceived performance enhancements with playing the tolerances on timber hulls.
 An official plug was commissioned by the National body and all moulds were to be taken from this plug.
 This was written into the Constitution, and is still there.
 This plug is in the control of the Victorian Division.